Alpha Tau delta (ATD)

 What is ATD?

 Alpha Tau Delta is a national professional fraternity for nursing students.
 The Theta Chapter was chartered at the Duquesne University campus in 1938.
-Eligibility is limited to full-time students who have completed a minimum of one semester in the School of Nursing with a cumulative quality point average of 2.5.

 Why should I join ATD?